krzysztoffiok/detecting-leadership-on-message-level/README.md

 <br>*	Correspondence: edgar.gutierrezfranco@ucf.edu; Tel.: +1-515-441-5519

 The article is now in peer review, if you wish to use our code or data please contant us regarding citation information.

+The code is written in python3.
+If you wish to repeat our experiments please clone our repository and run the provided bash scripts.